superfliege/pi-midi-velocity-curve-changer/README.md

 ### 4. (optional) Disable/Enable LPD8 Control Mode

 - `lpd8controlMode`: Set this to `True` if you want to use the LPD8 to change the MIDI channel threw the program_change.
 Otherwise, set it to `False`.
+This means if you send a control change from the 'inputnamethrusearchname' device you set the midi channel change for your keyboard.
+All midi events from your keyboard will be redirected to the same midi channel number from your program change event for this session.

 ### 6. Set Velocity Curve Parameters